jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 Innovation, in contrast, is the introduction of new ideas, of new ways or approaches that change how things were done before.
 This new approaches are often seen as a threat to tradition, as the adoption of new methods or behaviors tends to change the way that things were done, the tradition.

-However, do things need to be always like that?
-Can innovation be used to leverage and spread tradition among the society?
+However, do things always need to be this way?
+Can innovation be used to leverage and spread tradition among society?

 ### Bertso, doinu and neurri a glimpse of the basque tradition